aidrabd/TarEBV-DLBCL/README.md

 ---

 ## 📖 Scientific Background
-**TarEBV-DLBCL** is designed to accelerate *in silico* screening of natural anticancer and/or antiviral agents targeting both AKT1 and BCL2 by integrating:
+**TarEBV-DLBCL** study is designed to accelerate *in silico* screening of natural anticancer and/or antiviral agents targeting both AKT1 and BCL2 by integrating:
 - **Machine Learning** for predictive modeling
 - **Molecular Docking** for binding affinity evaluation
 - **Molecular Dynamics Simulations (200 ns)** for stability validation
-- **Bioactivity Prediction** for biological relevance assessment

 ---